sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

   )
 ```

-Each subproject is associated with a sequence of key-value pairs describing the subproject.
+Each subproject is configured by key-value pairs.

 For example, one key is `name` and it maps to a string value, the name of
 your subproject.